go-spatial/tegola/README.md

 ## Configuration
 The tegola config file uses the [TOML](https://github.com/toml-lang/toml) format.
 The following example shows how to configure a PostGIS data provider with two layers.
 The first layer includes a `tablename`, `geometry_field` and an `id_field`.
 The second layer uses a custom `sql` statement instead of the `tablename` property.

 Under the `maps` section, map layers are associated with dataprovider layers and their `min_zoom` and `max_zoom` values are defined.
 Optionally, `custom_tags` can be setup which will be encoded into the layer.
-If the same tags are returned from a data provider, the dataprovider's values will take precidence.
+If the same tags are returned from a data provider, the data provider's values will take precedence.

 ```toml